 Sounds simple, right?
 But hold up there, you can’t achieve minimalism by simply removing elements from an existing website design; you have to rethink the design from square one.
 The concepts of minimalism and simplicity have tricked us into thinking that it’s always about less, but we at Justinmind think it’s really about having just enough.
 After all, functional minimalism relies on the notion of emptiness, but not nothingness.
 That’s where website wireframes come in handy, allowing designers to wireframe interfaces with just the right amount of information and then test those interfaces on users before moving on to code.
 But more on website wireframes later.

-White space: minimalist web design’s invisible weapon
+Whitespace design: minimalist web design’s invisible weapon

 One of the pillars of minimalist web design is negative, or “white”, space.
 White space is the area between elements in a user interface, serving to guide the user’s visual flow.
 As a general rule, the more negative space around an element, the more the eye is drawn to it.
 White space is a controversial design element – in fact, one of the greatest design myths is that white space is simply a waste of space.
 As many designers overdo it with the white stuff, we’re here to show you how it can be used for maximum impact.